dsarmah/masec/README.md

 		Map <String, Object> ret = service.addUser(user);

 Check ServiceSecurity.java for all the available APIs.
-All available field for User object are described in Constants.java file.
+All available fields for User object are described in Constants.java file.

 # Data Persistence
 By default, data are stored in an embedded in memory HSQLDB database.
 So it runs as it is without needing to change anything.
 For production deployment, you should update the spring orm configuration file to connect to a standalone database of your choice.
 Schema for HSQL and PostgreSql are provided.